How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each pink, round, standard concave tablet imprinted "CLONAZEPAM" on one side & "1" over on the other side, contains 1 mg of clonazepam.
+Each pink, round, standard concave tablet imprinted "CLONAZEPAM" on one side and "1" over on the other side, contains 1 mg of clonazepam.
 Nonmedicinal ingredients: lactose, microcrystalline cellulose, starch, magnesium stearate, and FD&C Red No. 40 Lake.

 How should I use this medication?